bshepherdson/mist/DESIGN.md

 #( 3 #( bytecode ) #( literals ) )
 ```

-I don't think any more commands are necessary.
+I don't think any more commands are necessary for now.

 ### List of standard classes